snowoflondon/LL4R/README.md

 * **G**: Checkbox for the `response` data format; check if the `response` values are in percentages (i.e., values between 0-100); leave unchecked if decimals (i.e., values between 0-1); default is unchecked
 * **H**: Checkbox for forcing the lower bound of the `lower limit` parameter of the LL4 model to zero; this is equivalent to setting the `lowerl` parameter within `drc::drm` to `c(-Inf, 0, -Inf, -Inf)`; default is `-Inf`; default is unchecked
 * **I**: Running the analysis provides program output
-* **J**: For `Single analysis`: the `LL4` model estimates will be provided here; this is equivalent to running `broom::tidy` on the `drc::drm` output; for `Batch analysis`: a table containing a summary of `LL4` model estimates will be provided here for each sample, where each row corresponds to a unique sample
-* **K**: For `Single analysis`: the dose-response curve will be shown here; this is equivalent to the `plot.drc` output; for `Batch analysis`: the `LL4` model estimates (i.e., all 4 parameters of the `LL4` with their residual errors and p-values) will be shown here for each compound, where each row corresponds to a unique compound

 ## R dependencies
 Core: